neuronsimulator/nrn/simctrl/programmatic.rst

         -   t = 0
         -   Clear the event queue.
         -   Random.play values assigned to variables.
-        -   Make sure internal structures needed by integration methods are consistent with the current biophysical spec.
         -   Vector.play at t=0 values assigned to variables.
         -   All v = arg if the arg is present.
         -   Type 0 FInitializeHandler statements executed.